Foaly/Foaly.github.io/_posts/2017-08-27-building-a-dj-booth.md

 ![Booth lit brigth and shiny][bright_booth]

-#### Teardown Week
+### Teardown Week

 We spend the next 3 days taking everything back apart and another 2 days were necessary to put everything back into storage and to clean up.
-I didn't take too many pictures of the pxrocess.
+I didn't take too many pictures of the process.
 A lot of the wooden boards from the outside were burnt, but all of the support structure was kept to maybe one day be build up again :)

 ![Monday][monday]